toolleeo/cli-apps/README.md

 * [parallel](https://www.gnu.org/software/parallel/) - A shell tool from GNU for executing jobs in parallel using one or more computers; it can split the input and pipe it into commands in parallel.
 * [pulsemixer](https://github.com/GeorgeFilipkin/pulsemixer) - CLI and curses mixer for PulseAudio.
 * [stew](https://github.com/marwanhawari/stew) - An independent package manager for compiled binaries.
+* [systeroid](https://github.com/orhun/systeroid) - A more powerful alternative to sysctl(8) with a terminal user interface.
 * [task-spooler](http://vicerveza.homeunix.net/~viric/soft/ts/) - A Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
 This can be very useful when you have to run a lots of commands, but you don't want to waste time waiting for one command to finish and run the next command.
 You can queue it all up and Task Spooler will execute them one by one.
 In the mean time, you can do other activities.

 ## <a name="terminal"></a>Terminals